scottchiefbaker/dool/README.md

 	dool --disk -D total,sda,sdd   # Show the total disk IO, and /dev/sda and /dev/sdd dool --net -N eth0,eth1        # Show the network traffic for eth0 and eth1

-A list of available plug-ins are available if you run `dool --version`
+A list of available plug-ins are available when you run `dool --version`

 ### 🗒️ Note: